Founder / Designer /Maker

 Gow Tanaka

-Curiosity guides his practice.
-He has to test variety of disciplines to understand how things are made and where problems sit.
-Between jobs he built headpieces in metal and fabric, then combs.
+Curiosity guides the work.
+He tests a range of disciplines to understand how objects fail, where tolerances matter, and which details carry meaning.
+Between jobs he made headpieces in metal and fabric, then combs.
 The project outgrew a hobby.
-He taught himself design software and digital fabrication while keeping bench methods close.
-Combs revealed interlocking detail and cross-directional structure, becoming a school in materials and engineering.
+Design software and digital fabrication entered the process, while bench methods stayed close.
+Combs became a school in interlocking structure and cross-grain strength.

-Along that path he found a compressed paper composite.
+Along the way he found a compressed paper composite.
 It cuts cleanly, takes a fine edge, and develops a quiet patina without degrading.
-It is shaped by abrasion rather than heat or pressure.
+It is shaped by abrasion rather than heat.

 These threads resolve in TANAKA Eyewear.
-It has been a nine-year progression from hobby to sustained practice.
-Frames are refined through slow iteration at the bench, by a single maker from start to finish, and documented as an archive.
+A nine-year progression from experiment to sustained practice.
+Each frame is refined through slow iteration at the bench, made by a single artisan from start to finish, and recorded as an archive.

 Based: London since 1997